West Virginia requires most employers that have at least three employees to provide workers’ comp coverage.

 Employees can receive workers’ compensation benefits if the injury occurred as the result of a work-related accident.
 Employees who develop illnesses related to their type of job, called “occupational diseases,” are also entitled to benefits.

 West Virginia workers can choose their own physician for workers’ comp care, at least for the initial visit.

-Pie Insurance is excited to be a new provider of workers’ comp insurance in West Virginia.
+Pie Insurance provides workers’ comp insurance to small businesses in West Virginia.